top of page

 A new group, nicknamed "Numos," has emerged on the Mormon-related landscape and holds what seems unimaginable: a third position.
 This view is only possible because a Numo finds many arguments from both Mormons and anti-Mormons credible.
 Examples of Numos accepting beliefs from both groups are their taking the Book of Mormon as scripture while simultaneously opposing temple rituals and polygamy.

-The LDS Church has seen an increasing number of members go inactive or leave in recent years, due in part to some Church actions, which have been anything but True Church-like, plus the Church's ever-increasing changes in policies and teachings.
+The LDS Church has seen an increasing number of members go inactive or leave in recent years, due in part to the Church's ever-increasing changes, and Church actions, which have obviously been anything but True Church-like.
 In the past, those who stayed away or left the Church did not include leaders and stalwarts of the faith, but now they are leaving as well, leading others to wonder, "Is there something wrong with the Church?"
 Thus, the Believing Saints (TBMs - True Blue Mormons) increasingly become Questioning Saints, and they wonder whether there are answers to what in the heck is going on with the Church.
-They say to themselves.
-"I sense something is astray, but if there is, where can I go without having to abandon my Mormon background?"
-So most suffer silently and become either In-Actives or PIMOs (Physically In Mentally Out members).
+They say to themselves. ""I sense something is not right, but if there is, what can I do?
+Where can I go without having to abandon my Mormon background" So most suffer silently and become either In-Actives or PIMOs (Physically In Mentally Out members).

 THE 4 MAIN COMPONENTS TO NUMO BELIEFS